Feeling the heat as we head into the holiday weekend

-Another record in the books.... for Lihue, Honolulu and Hilo.
-It hit 94 at the airport today in Honolulu!
-That ties the monthly record with August 11.
-There were only 4 days within this month that we experienced below average or right at average temps.
+August in a nutshell: There were only 4 days within this month that we experienced below average or right at average temps.
 The rest of the days were well above average and close to record temperatures.
+The average temp was 90.7.
+On Saturday, it was the hottest day of the month for Honolulu reaching blazing hot temperatures in the afternoon.
+Honolulu was 95 but feeling closer to triple digits.
+Today in Honolulu it was slightly cooler hitting 93 but still feeling like 97.
+Lihue hit a new record....
+89 but feeling like the mid-90s.
+Kahului tied a record- reaching 95 today!

-Trade winds will pick up slightly as we head into the weekend.
-Local land and sea breezes are expected to develop across some areas under this lighter trade wind regime.
-A new high is expected to build in far north northwest of the area next weekend with an uptick in trade winds expected.
-Clouds and passing showers will tend to favor windward and mauka areas with afternoon clouds and showers possible over the leeward Big Island slopes through the forecast period.
-The last several afternoons there has been billowing clouds and pop up showers on Kona side.
-This could be repeated the next several afternoons.
+We are tracking a plume of deep tropical moisture that could provide enough moisture and instability for brief heavy downpours.
+Enhanced tropical moisture spreading westward across the area will bring humid conditions and spotty heavy showers this weekend.
+The trade winds will strengthen slightly and drier air will spread over the state from Labor Day into mid-week.
+On and off flood advisories have been popping up over Hawaii Island and Maui due to the isolated thunderstorms.
+Kauai may see this activity increase for them tonight into tomorrow.

 Let’s talk surf!
-South shore surf will remain around the summer background level for the next couple of days as a southwest swell out of the Tasman Sea peaks tonight and Thursday, then declines into next weekend.
-Though Hawaii is largely blocked by swells from this direction,some slightly higher, but inconsistent, sets are possible during the peak.
+Small long-period southwest swells will hold through the rest of the weekend.
+This will keep surf heights near the seasonal average today before easing Sunday.
+Southeast facing shores may see a slight increase in surf Monday night through the middle of next week as a small southeast swell moves through.
+A south- southwest swell will be possible through the second half of next week.

 Stay tuned.